cameraui/sdk/go/docs/api/manager.md

 	type CreateStreamDownloadOptions struct {
 	    // FilePath is the absolute path to the file being written.
 	    FilePath string `msgpack:"filePath" json:"filePath"`
-	    // Filename is the value used in the Content-Disposition header.
+	    // Filename is the value used in the Content-Disposition header
+	    // (defaults to the basename of FilePath).
 	    Filename string `msgpack:"filename,omitempty" json:"filename,omitempty"`
-	    // MimeType is the value used in the Content-Type header.
+	    // MimeType is the value used in the Content-Type header
+	    // (defaults to "application/octet-stream").
 	    MimeType string `msgpack:"mimeType,omitempty" json:"mimeType,omitempty"`
-	    // TTLMs is the time-to-live in milliseconds.
+	    // TTLMs is the time-to-live in milliseconds (defaults to 10 minutes).
 	    TTLMs int64 `msgpack:"ttlMs,omitempty" json:"ttlMs,omitempty"`
 	    // Cleanup controls when the file on disk is deleted (see DownloadCleanup).
 	    Cleanup DownloadCleanup `msgpack:"cleanup,omitempty" json:"cleanup,omitempty"`